Perfecting Westminster

 request.
 It is a wonderful humanitarian effort.
 It will

 be a comfort even to conteplate.
-Truly it's Noblesse meets
+Truly, Noblesse meets

 Obligue.
 The results will be beautiful.